A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Preliminaries

-Let $A$ be a commutative ring.
-We say that a function $v\colon A\to \rr\sqcup \{\infty\}$ is a \emph{(additive) valuation} if the following conditions are satisfied: \begin{enumerate} \item for every $x\in A$, we have $v(x)=\infty$ if and only if $x=0$; \item for every pair $x, y\in A$, we have $v(xy)=v(x)+v(y)$ \item for every pair $x, y\in A$, we have $v(x+y)\ge v(x)\land v(y)$, where $\land$ stands for the minimum operator on $\rr$. \end{enumerate} If $A$ is a field, then it is called a \emph{valued field}.
+\item for every pair $x, y\in A$, we have $v(x+y)\ge v(x)\land v(y)$, where $\land$ stands for the minimum operator on $\rr$. \end{enumerate} If $A$ is a field, then it is called a \emph{valued field}.
 Note that for every valued ring $(A, v)$, we can extend the valuation $v$ to the fractional field $K$ of $A$.
 Namely, for $x=b/a\in K$, where $a, b\in A$ and $a\neq 0$, we define $v(x)=v(b)-v(a)$.
 In this case, $v$ is well-defined and the pair $(K, v)$ naturally becomes a valued field.
 For example, for a prime $p$, we define the $p$-adic valuation $\yopnbv{p}$ on $\zz$ by declaring that $\yopnbv{p}$ is the number of the factor $p$ in the prime factorization of $x$.
 The completion $\zz_{p}$ of $\zz$ with respect to $\yopnbv{p}$ is called the \emph{ring of $p$-adic integers}.
-The fractional field of $\zz_{p}$ is called the \emph{field of $p$-adic numbers}.
+The fractional field $\yopnbf{p}$ of $\zz_{p}$ is called the \emph{field of $p$-adic numbers}.
 For more discussion on $p$-adic numbers, we refer the readers to \cite{MR1703500} and \cite{MR2444734}.